gingeleski/lifars.com/README.md

-# Lifars.com
+# Lifars.com Redesign
-The Lifars LLC website is open-source.
+This is a new take on the Lifars LLC website.
+My issues with their present site, at the time of this redesign, are that it looks fairly outdated and is not responsive.
+The blog portion at least loads that default Wordpress mobile theme if you come at it from your phone.

+Under this version, everything's a clean design that scales.
+It's not yet hooked up to their blog (Wordpress).
+And the homepage feeds for press and blog posts have not been implemented at this time.

-There's a bit of Ruby (a rakefile) to do all the pre-production stuff like minification, etc.
+It's Bootstrap 3.
+There's a bit of Ruby (a rakefile) that can do all the pre-production stuff like minification, etc. but everything runs static out of the box.